Grejeru/scripts/README.md

-scripts
+Grejeru scripts database
 =======

-Bunch of several scripts made for work or personal uses
+Bunch of several scripts made for work or personal uses divided into several languages.